 Application Procedures

-The Texas A&M School of Dentistry participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
+The Texas A&M College of Dentistry participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
 This central processing service allows the applicant to apply to any or all of the four dental schools in the State of Texas.
 The TMDSAS accepts and processes all materials of the primary application for admission to the Doctor of Dental Surgery program only.
-Texas residents must apply through the TMDSAS.
+All applicants must apply through the TMDSAS.

 To apply to the program leading to the Doctor of Dental Surgery degree the applicant should: